kidrigger/Ember/Ember/PLAN.md

+﻿# Additional Information

+config flag STRIP_META_INFO is used to remove all the device profiling information from the build.
+Possibly good for deployment.

-﻿# Plan for Ember development
+# Plan for Ember development

 - [X] Open a window
 - [X] Setup D3D12 Device Interface